 First, shift the bike into the smallest front and rear cogs.
 This will take the tension off the chain and make it easier to remove.
 Next, locate the master link on the chain.
 Use the pliers to remove the clip on the master link and slide the link out.
 If your chain does not have a master link, you will need to use the chain tool to push out a pin from a link.
 Once the link is removed, the chain should easily come apart.
 Be sure to carefully remove the chain from the chainrings and derailleur without getting lubricant all over the bike.
 With the old chain removed, you can now move on to installing a new one.

-You may also like: How to Transform Your Mountain Bike into a Road Bike: Tips and Tricks
+You may also like: How to Build a Mountain Bike Frame: A Comprehensive Guide

 Properly Measuring the New Chain